zhadier/Leaderboard/README.md

 ![screenshot](https://user-images.githubusercontent.com/90556221/151550425-8c947a81-a371-47d5-af87-a597d0941a20.png)

-This is one of my first experiences using an api.
+This is my first experience using an api :)

 ## Built With